kazihabiba201/flutter_map_task/README.md

 ## Detailed Class Documentation
 ### MapProvider
 This class handles the map-related state, including retrieving the user’s location, reverse geocoding, and routing.
 It uses Dio for making API requests and ChangeNotifier for state management.

+`Issue:` When requesting directions for a long-distance route, the route may not appear on the map, even though short-distance routes display correctly.

 ### Attributes
 - `CameraPosition initialPosition:` Initial camera position when the map is first loaded.